WojciechSkirlo/check-messages/README.md

 - Ranking of 100 people which you wrote the most,
 - First message date and content,
 - Last message date and content,
-- Who started the conversation
+- Who started the conversation,
-- Who wrote last message
+- Who wrote last message.

 ## Instructions
 1. Click account in the top right of Facebook.